joshuaeckroth/csci221-website/lecture/gcc-compiler.markdown

 <div style="clear: both;"></div>

 The object file is only the compiled code from the single input file.
-It likely refers to functions, variables, classes,etc. that are defined in other source files.
+It likely refers to functions, variables, classes, etc. that are defined in other source files.
 So the final step is to "link" various object files into a final binary.
 This is shown in the diagram below: